Greg Stafford (politician): Early career

 After he completed his studies at Oxford University in 2004, Stafford worked in the Parliamentary office of a former Shadow Home Office Minister for nearly four years.
 During this time, he also supported the All Party Parliamentary Group for the Holy See and was on the committee for the Conservative Friends of Gibraltar.

 In 2008, Stafford began working as a public affairs professional in the healthcare industry, initially for the Royal College of Occupational Therapists before joining the General Dental Council in June 2012.

 He later went on to join the national NHS England programme known as Getting It Right First Time (GIRFT).
 As his most recent role before his election as a Member of Parliament, Stafford was the programme's Director of Policy and Engagement until July 2024.
 According to the GIRFT website, its "methodology has been applied across more than 40 surgical and medical specialities", with a focus on improving clinician-to-clinician cooperation and sharing of good practice.

 Parliamentary career

-In the 2024 United Kingdom general election, Stafford was elected as the first Parliamentary representative for the new Farnham and Bordon constituency.
+In the 2024 general election, Stafford was elected as the first Parliamentary representative for theFarnham and Bordon constituency.
+He was soon appointed to the Opposition Whips' Office by Kemi Badenoch in November 2024.

-He sits as one of the two Conservative MPs on the Commons' Health and Social Care Select Committee.

-Along with eight others from the new intake of Conservatives MPs, Stafford was appointed to the Opposition Whips' Office by Kemi Badenoch in November 2024.
+During the 2026 British shadow cabinet reshuffle, Stafford was appointed as Shadow Parliamentary Under-Secretary of State for Health and Social Care and Shadow Comptroller of HM Royal Household, a senior position within the Opposition Whips' Office.

 He is an officer of four All-Party Parliamentary Groups (APPGs) for: